yangshun/cs3217-problem-sets-writeup/public/ps/PS2/PS2.md

 ### Overview ###

 The purpose of this problem set is to improve your understanding of reading and implementing a specification.
 You will be interpreting, implementing and testing a `Graph` Abstract Data Type.
-The code for these classes can be found in `problem-set-2/GraphADT`.
+The skeleton code for these classes can be found in the `GraphADT` folder of the repository.

 **Reminder**: Please read the entire problem set before starting.